Legat14/nodejs2025Q4/README.md

 ### Reset all settings

-If something is wrong, please enter this command and start from building of containers
+If something is wrong, please enter this command and start again from building of containers

 ```
 npm run docker:down:v